8 am - 8 pm

 Continue reading

-Can you lose your Australian citizenship or can it be revoked?
+Is it possible to lose your Australian citizenship or have it revoked

 Australian citizenship gives people the right to remain in and return to Australian territory.
 It is possible to hold citizenship of two or more countries if the law of those countries so allows.
 This is known as dual (or multiple) citizenship.
 Many Australian citizens are not aware that they can lose their Australian citizenship.
 Can Australian Citizenship be Revoked?
 A person will lose Australian citizenship if it is revoked.
 The Minister may revoke Australian citizenship following certain convictions or actions, unless the person is an Australian citizen by birth, or the person is conferred citizenship and it would not go against the public...